jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

 Quick Start
 ===========

-In this section, some examples will be used to demonstrate how to use osm2gmns to generate, manipulate and output networks.
+In this section, some examples are provided to demonstrate how to use osm2gmns to generate, manipulate and output networks.

 Download OSM Data
 =========================

-To reduce the uncertainty while directly downloading data from osm server via APIs, osm2gmns uses offline osm files to extract useful network information.
-Thus, the first step is preparing osm files.
+To reduce uncertainties while directly parsing network data from the osm server via APIs, osm2gmns uses downloaded osm files to extract useful network information.
+As a result, the first step is preparing osm files.

-Thanks to the open-source nature of openstreetmap, there are lots of APIs and mirrors that we can use to download osm data.
-We listed some frequently used approaches here for users to choose.
+Thanks to the open-source nature of OpenStreetMap, there are lots of APIs and mirror sites that we can use to download osm map data.
+We list several popular sites here for users to choose.

-- Openstreetmap Homepage
+1) OpenStreetMap Homepage

-Go to openstreetmap `homepage`_, then click the ``Export`` button to enter Export mode.
-Before downloading, you may need to span and zoom in/out the map to make your target area is properly shown on the screen.
+On OpenStreetMap `homepage`_, click the ``Export`` button to enter Export mode.
+Before downloading, you may need to span and zoom in/out the map to make sure that your target area is properly shown on the screen.
-Or, you can use ``Manually select a different area`` to select the area more precisely.
-Click the ``Export`` button in blue to export the network you selected.
+Or, you can use ``Manually select a different area`` to select your area more precisely.
+Click the ``Export`` button in blue to export the network you want.

-Note that if the target area is too large, you may get an error message: You requested too many nodes (limit is 50000).
-Either request a smaller area, or use planet.osm.
-In that situation, you can alway click ``Overpass API`` to download the network you need via a mirror.
+Note that if the target area is too large, you may get an error message: "You requested too many nodes (limit is 50000).
+Either request a smaller area, or use planet.osm".
+In this case, you can always click ``Overpass API`` to download the network you need via a mirror site.

 .. figure:: _images/osmhp.png
     :name: osmhp_pic
     :align: center
     :width: 100%

-    Download osm data from openstreetmap homepage
+    Download osm data from OpenStreetMap homepage

-- Geofabrik
+2) Geofabrik

-Different from downloading network from openstreetmap homepage, `Geofabrik`_ enables you to download network data for administrative areas.
-In openstreetmap homepage, we can only download areas defined by rectangles.
-In Geofabrik homepage, you can click the corresponding quick link of your interseted region to download the network data you need.
+Different from the way of downloading map data from OpenStreetMap homepage, `Geofabrik`_ enables you to download network data for administrative areas.
+On OpenStreetMap homepage, we can only download areas defined by rectangles.
+In Geofabrik, you can click the corresponding quick link of your interested region to download the map data you need.
 You can always click the name of regions to check if sub region data are available.

-Generally, network data of each region are stored in three file format, including ``.pbf``, ``.shp`` and ``.osm``.
-Users can choose any one to download. osm2gmns supports ``.pbf`` and ``.osm`` files.
+Generally, there are three types of file format for users to choose when downloading map data. osm2gmns supports ``.pbf`` and ``.osm`` files.
 In osm2gmns, networks stored in ``.osm`` files are parsed quickly than those stored in ``.pbf`` files.
 However, compared with ``.pbf`` files, ``.osm`` files take much more hard disk space to store networks and much more space in RAM while parsing.

 .. figure:: _images/geofabrik.png
     :name: geofabrik_pic